Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIS Epidemic and Evolutionary Behavioral Model

-We now define the evolutionary dynamics to capture the evolution of unprotected fractions in both susceptible and infected subpopulations.
-We focus on the class of replicator dynamics~\cite{sandholm2010population} in this work and assume that susceptible individuals only replicate the strategies of other susceptible individuals (likewise for infected individuals).
-Consequently for susceptible individuals, we obtain
+We focus on the class of replicator dynamics~\cite{sandholm2010population,cressman2014replicator} in this work and assume that susceptible individuals only replicate the strategies of other susceptible individuals (likewise for infected individuals).
+For susceptible individuals, we obtain

 Similarly, for infected individuals, we have